Chattanooga, Tennessee: Miscellaneous film and TV productions

 Some TV movies have been filmed in Chattanooga or nearby areas, as well, including the 1986 TV movie A Winner Never Quits.

 The 1999 music video Usher Live, starring Chattanooga native Usher, was filmed in Chattanooga.
 In 2012, the music video for Truck Yeah by Tim McGraw was also filmed in Chattanooga.

+The 1953 Warner Bros. animated short Southern Fried Rabbit, featuring Bugs Bunny and Yosemite Sam, also features Chattanooga.
+Bugs tricks Yosemite Sam by telling him that “the Yankees are in Chattanooga.”
+The cartoon concludes with Sam confronting the New York Yankees during an exhibition game against the Chattanooga Lookouts.